How to Get an Oregon Alcohol Service Permit

 curriculum-3

-After both your application and course completion records are received and matched in the CAMP system, you’ll receive an email notification that you can take the final exam.
+After both your course completion record and Service Permit Application are received and matched in the CAMP system, you’ll receive an email notification that you can take the final exam.
 Log into CAMP to access and complete the test.

 You need a score of 70% or higher to pass.
 If you don’t pass on your first attempt, don’t worry – you can retake the exam as many times as needed at no additional cost!